VRR-Production/TidyTrainers/DesignNotes/UIDiscussion01.md

 * possibly fade in and out

 ## Other
-> Additional Notes for non-User-Interface-related ideas.
+> Additional Notes for non-User-Interface-related ideas
 * vibration feedback (provides more tactile experience)
 * Haptic Glove (pressure feedback)
 * Carrying multiple items: load and tote items in a basket